 - In-Series Nickname: The Ugliest Man Alive.

-- Pokémon Speak: He can only utter "Uma" or some variation of that, thus people named him that.
+- One-Word Vocabulary/Pokémon Speak: He can only utter "Uma" or some variation of that, thus people named him that.

 Citizens of White Orchard

-A local herbalist, Tomira assists Geralt in several tasks her undertakes while in White Orchard searching for Yennifer.
+A local herbalist, Tomira assists Geralt in several tasks he undertakes while in White Orchard searching for Yennifer.

 - Burn the Witch!: Should Redania win the war, Geralt can come upon her in the epilogue with her house burning down while being tied to a stake by witch hunters who view her herbalism skills as witchcraft.
 Geralt can save Tomira and she decides to flee Temeria to escape the witch hunts.